sampan501/sampan501/README.md

 Welcome to my profile 👋!

-I'm a Ph.D. candidate at [Johns Hopkins](https://www.bme.jhu.edu/) in the [NeuroData](https://neurodata.io/) lab.
+Currently, I'm an AI Research Scientist at the [MATRIX AI Consortium](https://ai.utsa.edu/).
+Previously, I completed my PhD at [Johns Hopkins](https://www.bme.jhu.edu/) in the [NeuroData](https://neurodata.io/) lab.

 I work on developing novel approaches to analyze data and use them to answer interesting biomedical problems.
+For example, recently, I am developing a suite of full stack machine learning apps to assist emergency physicians in providing better care to trauma patients.
-This involves leveraging machine learning algorithms to enable powerful approaches in hypothesis testing, causal inference, etc. Most of these approaches are in open-source packages, including:
+This generally involves extending AI algorithms like LLMs and other powerful approaches in hypothesis testing, causal inference, etc.
+Most of these approaches are in open-source packages, including:

 - [hyppo](https://github.com/neurodata/hyppo): The Python package to use for multivariate hypothesis testing.
 - [treeple](https://github.com/neurodata/treeple): Scikit-learn compatible decision trees beyond those offered in scikit-learn.